 How Can I Avoid Chargeback Fees?

 Unfortunately, you will be fined every time you receive a chargeback — there aren’t any secret tips or tricks to dodging this cost.
-So if you want to avoid the chargeback fee, you have to avoid the chargeback.
+So if you want to avoid the chargeback fee, you have to avoid the chargeback process.

-Preventing payment disputes is the only way to eliminate both the acquirer’s fee and the chargeback monitoring program penalties.
+Preventing customer disputes is the only way to eliminate both the acquirer’s fee and the chargeback monitoring program penalties.

 This article offers 41 suggestions to reduce chargebacks.
 If you’d like to make these adjustments, Midigator’s team of experts can help.
 Contact us to get started.